softlab-unimore/gri_qa/README.md

 # GRI-QA: a Comprehensive Benchmark for Table Question Answering over Environmental Data

-**GRI-QA** is a benchmark for Single- and Multi-Table Question Answering over environmental data available at [dataset](./dataset/).
+**GRI-QA** is a benchmark for Single- and Multi-Table Question Answering over environmental data available at [dataset](./dataset/) and in the following 🤗 [repository](https://huggingface.co/datasets/lucacontalbo/GRI-QA).
 The benchmark is composed by several question types:
 - **extractive** questions, divided in the datasets
   - *extra*: questions that require the identification of relevant span(s) in a table;
   - *hier*: same as *extra*, but on hierarchical rows;